 Mr Berry has extensive experience as a former partner in a major accounting firm, concentrating on advice to private and public sector clients on development proposals and risk.
 He is a Chartered Accountant and Chartered Secretary.
-Appointed July 2013 to current
+Appointed July 2013.
+Resigned August 2015.